Not over yet

 The driver turned down a road then into a stony lane, stopped, got out and undid a gate, opened it and beckoned them through, then followed up with Jenny over his shoulder whom he now dumped on the divan.

 The other two stood in the living room, curtains closed, Laura now sunk to the carpet.
 When you’re in a house not your own, when it’s not your decor, when your sister has just been murdered and left for dead, when the killer is right here with you …

 Jenny just lay on the divan, saying nothing.

-Miles went to Laura, went down on his knees and held her but she’d done her thinking through the tears, she’d clearly accepted that Jenny had not been the guilty one and if that was the case, then she had just saved Laura’s life.
+Miles went to Laura, went down on his knees and held her but she’d done her thinking through the tears, she clearly accepted that Jenny had not been the guilty one and if that was the case, then Jenny had just saved Laura’s life.

 ‘Speak,’ said Laura.

 Jenny’s voice was quiet and actually, it wasn’t bad – it was a nice voice.
 ‘Laura, think about this.
 Yes, I see you have.
-Who was not at the scene with us just now?
-Who had us organized, Amelie and me?
-You two should be dead now.’
+Who was not at the ramp with us, who was expected but was not there?
+Who had organized Amelie and me?
+You two should be dead by now.’

 Laura was sobbing, Jenny went on.
-‘Amelie will be taken care of, it will be done right – you organized those people to take care of those things.
+‘Amelie will be taken care of as your man said, it will be done right – you organized those people to take care of those things.
 I saw both of them when I went to position.
 I knew Miles’s gun was on me.’

 ‘Who the hell are you?’
 Laura cried out.

 Jenny asked Miles to go over and remove all her weaponry – it turned out to be two guns and a knife.